HiveDesk

 • Expanded Protections: The NJEPA applies not only to gender-based wage discrimination but also to wage differentials based on other protected characteristics, including race, creed, color, national origin, nationality, ancestry, age, marital status, civil union status, domestic partnership status, affectional or sexual orientation, genetic information, pregnancy, sex, gender identity or expression, disability, and atypical hereditary cellular or blood trait.

 Employment laws in New Jersey cover various aspects of the hiring and firing processes.
 Employers in the state need to be aware of both federal and state regulations to ensure compliance.
-Here are key considerations related to the rules for hiring and firing employees in New Jersey:
+Here are key considerations:

 • Employment-At-Will: State of New Jersey follows the employment-at-will principle.
 It allows employers to terminate employees with or without cause, and employees can resign from their positions at any time.
 However, there are exceptions, such as when termination is based on discriminatory or retaliatory reasons.